GospelSounders/adventhymnals/content/02.christ-in-song/06.401-500/04.431-440/06.I've-Found-the-Pearl/docs.md

 ---
+title: |
-title: 436.
-I've Found the Pearl
+    436. I've Found the Pearl - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 436.
+I've Found the Pearl.
+I've found the Pearl of greatest price!
+My heart doth sing for joy; And sing I must, for Christ is mine!
+He shall my song employ, He shall my song employ.
+    keywords:  |
-    keywords: Christ in Song, I've Found the Pearl, I&#039;ve found the Pearl of greatest price!,
+        Christ in Song, adventhymnals, advent hymnals, I've Found the Pearl, I've found the Pearl of greatest price!.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 436. I'VE FOUND THE PEARL
+####  Christ in Song,

 ```txt
 1.